kyouryuukunn/renpy-ActionEditor/README.md

   * View and adjust the transform properties of images, camera coordinates, and 3D layer depth with bars
   * View and adjust the x and y coordinates of the camera with a mouse-positionable camera
   * Adjust the z coordinate of the camera with the mouse wheel.
+  * Adjust the x,y coordinate of the camera with the keyboard(hjkl, HJKL).
   * Alternatively, each value can be adjusted with the keyboard without going back to the original script.
   * Add, delete, and edit keyframes on a timeline.
   * After setting up a scene with the desired look and animations, the Action Editor will generate a script and place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)
+  * Supported the concept of depth of field using blur after v7.40(gl2 or ANGLE2 is required).
+    1pixel blur is used where the distance from the focus position is dof.
+    DOF is used to adjust the sharp range.
+Focus is used to adjust the focus position.
+    You can adjust dof config in camera_config.rpy

  Image Viewer
 ================